Black Cohosh

 Traditional Uses

-• Temperature regulation and comfort
+• Temperature comfort and balance

-• Mood balance and emotional wellness
+• Mood stability and emotional wellbeing

 • Sleep quality